storj-thirdparty/connector-ipfs/README.assets/HOME.md

 The following flags can be used with the `store` command:

-* `accesskey` - Connects to Storj network using instead of Serialized Access Key instead of API key, satellite url and encryption passphrase.
+* `accesskey` - Connects to the Storj network using a serialized access key instead of an API key, satellite url and encryption passphrase.
 * `shared` - Generates a restricted shareable serialized access with the restrictions specified in the Storj configuration file.

 Once you have built the project run the following commands: